 Lead Scientists at UC Cancer

 - Lyudmila A. Bazhenova (ucsd)

 Dr. Bazhenova’s clinical practice and research concentrate on lung cancer, particularly as this relates to females and non-smokers.
 She actively participates in cooperative group trials, and takes an active role in designing and implementing clinical investigations, including phase II studies and correlative science projects with several UCSD investigators.

 - David R. Gandara (ucdavis)

-Professor, Hematology and Oncology.
-Authored (or co-authored) 454 research publications.
+Professor, Hematology and Oncology, School of Medicine.
+Authored (or co-authored) 486 research publications

 - Karen G. Chee (ucsf)